 (not the folks who hopped on here unknowingly from Google when searching “How to Throw a Graduation Party at Home”.
 Although I'm awfully glad you're here too!) 🙂

-Our finances have drastically changed in the last nine years as the success of PPP has grown.
+Our finances have drastically changed in the last few years as the success of PPP has grown.